william01110111/Makessassins/README.md

 The game is over when someone assassinates someone else who's target is them.
 This means that there is only one person left in the game, and thus they are the winner.
 You can think of the targets as a loop, with each assassination as the shrinking of the loop.
 The only way you could possibly kill someone who's target is you is if you are the last person in the loop.

 ## Known Information
 The only officially known information is the complete list of all players initially in the game.
-This should be put in this Github repo.
+Is now complete and in the Github repo.
 Other information (such as who has been killed and by whom) is not necessarily known by anyone except those involved.
 If there are any problems, Nabil will ask around and figure out whats up.
 You must be honest with Nabil but can lie to anyone else if you wish.

 ## Conflict Resolution and Rule Suggestions
 Talk to Nabil, as he is not playing.
 He may consult with William or others if they are not involved.